Qwerty0x64/loweralphanotation/README.md

 Important Note:
 The current runnable jar file is compiled with the newest java version (9).
 It's not compatible with older java version.
 Update your jre or compile it yourself on your machine.

+Windows users are forced to have at least windows 8 because of the default charset of windows 7 (ansi) and 8+ (utf8)!